LordOfMice/hidusbf/README.md

   at Windows 7 or with the newest Microsoft drivers.

   !!!
-Warning 2 - you SHALL disable Memory Integrity to load HIDUSBF driver successfully under recent versions of Windows 10 x64 or Windows 11 (the current state).
+Warning 2 - you SHALL disable Memory Integrity to load patching versions of HIDUSBF driver under recent versions of Windows 10 x64 or Windows 11.

   Program changes rate on selected devices only, not touching other devices on USB.